hanine007/Api_Design/README.md

 # Api_Design

 Design and build APIs from the ground up in Node.js!We  Use Express to handle routes and create your REST API.
 You'll read and update from a Postgres database using Prisma and TypeScript.
-Then add authentication to lock down your API with JWTs
+Then add authentication to lock down your API with JWTs.

 ## Table of Contents